apsteinmetz/images-to-pal/README.md

 For plotting purposes I would like use these colors in order of intensity.
-Sorting colors is a [topic in itself](http://www.alanzucconi.com/2015/09/30/colour-sorting/) but here we'll do it quick and simple.
+Sorting colors is a [topic in itself](http://www.alanzucconi.com/2015/09/30/colour-sorting/) but here we’ll do it quick and simple.

     pal_schwifty %>%
       mutate(saturation=rowSums(.[1:3])) %>%